yuting7/yuting7.github.io/projects/project-4.md

   <img class="ui image" src="../images//houseShape.jpg">
 </div>

-This is my favorite code that I have written when I was doing this assignment from ICS 111 in KCC.
-In this assignment, my professor wants students creating shapes in java that can be any kind of shapes and colors.
-It is helping students to familiar with creating shapes in java.
+This is my favorite code that I have written when I was doing this assignment from ICS 111 at KCC.
+In this assignment, my professor wanted students to create shapes in java so that there can be any kind of shapes and colors.
+It was meant to help students become familiarized with creating shapes in java.

-It is my first time to creating shapes in java which makes me so excited at that time.
-In this code, I draw a house and had cloud on top of the house but the cloud can be move by zoom in or out.
+It was my first time creating shapes in java which made me really excited at that time.
+In this code, I drew a house and had clouds on top of the house, but the clouds could move by zooming in or zooming out.

 From this assignment, I learned how to design Applet in java.
-I also want to learn how to make moving image in Applet in java.
-I fell there will be a lot of fun to draw different shapes and learned deeper knowlege for dessign Applet.
+I also learned how to make a moving image in Applet in java.
+I felt that there are still a lot of fun things that can be created from drawing different shapes and there is still so much knowlege left to learn for designing Applet.

 Here is the code that I wrote: